The Nest

 Installing a flex wall in NYC can cost between $1,000 and $3,500.
 The final price depends on factors such as the size, type, height, and any customizations.
 Additionally, add-on features are available, and you can choose from various door styles with windows.

 Flex walls are usually about 5 inches thick and can support up to 30 pounds.
-However, if you want to mount heavier objects like a flat-screen TV, you can reinforce the wall.
-You can also customize a temporary pressurized wall with special soundproofing to make it resemble a permanent wall.
+However, you can reinforce the wall if you want to mount heavier objects like a flat-screen TV.
+You can also customize a temporary pressurized wall with exceptional soundproofing to make it resemble a permanent wall.

 Prefabricated walls, which have seams, are cheaper and can be installed more quickly.
 However, remember that seamless walls blend better with permanent walls and give a more polished look.
 It’s important to note that the temporary wall will typically be painted white unless you request and pay for a custom color.